 3. Then open the same result on the Search Results page.

-4. Drag the slider to bottom and keep it at Never notify.
+4. Drag the slider to the bottom and keep it at Never notify.
 It will disable all the notifications that you typically get when you made some attempt to make changes to the system files and folders.
-Nothing but out good old a Required Privilege is Not Held by the Client error message.

 5. Then Click OK to close the user accounts control window.